Why it is better to keep the scab off most wounds and incisions

 This is true, however, the problem is hydrogen peroxide releases oxygen that burns the exposed skin and tissue cells and, in my opinion, slows down the healing.

-That is why I suggest treating wounds with a simple flush of body temperature water and/or saline solution if available.
-After this, I usually use a herbal Healing Solution that is pH optimized for fast healing.
+That's why I suggest treating wounds with a simple flush of body temperature water and/or saline solution if available.
+After this, I usually use a herbal Skin Spray that is pH optimized for fast healing.

-Healing Solution does not kill bacteria on contact, like the traditional chemical solutions.
-It enhances and promotes the skin cells and immune system to mobilize defences.
-My experience is that Healing Solution significantly reduces pain and swelling.
+Skin Spray does not kill bacteria on contact, like the traditional chemical solutions.
+It enhances and promotes the skin cells and the immune system to mobilize defences.
+My experience is it significantly reduces pain and swelling.

 Surprising facts about antibiotic ointments